wgmo/graphtik/docs/source/arch.rst

           for a specific *operation*.

-        the *solution* must then *reschedule* the remaining operations downstreams, and *cancel* some of those.
+        the *solution* must then *reschedule* the remaining operations downstreams, and possibly *cancel* some of those ( assigned in :attr:`.Solution.canceled`).

     endurance
         Keep executing as many `operation`\s as possible, even if some of them fail.
-        If :func:`.set_endure_execution()` in the `configurations` is set to true, you may interogate :class:`.Solution` properties to discover whether an operation may be:
+        Endurance for an operation  is enabled if :func:`.set_endure_execution()` is true globally in the `configurations` or if :attr:`.FunctionalOperation.endurance` is true.

-        - executed successfully,
+        You may interogate :class:`.Solution` operations to discover whether they have been:

-        - *failed*, or
+        - :attr:`.Solution.executed` successfully;
-        - *canceled*, if another operation, the sole provider of a compulsory `needs`, has failed upstreams, and this operation was `reschedule`\d.
+        - :attr:`.Solution.failed`. or

     predicate
     node predicate